teranum/ls-dev/xingAsync/README.md

-﻿# xingAsync Package
+# LS증권 XingAPI wrapper

-This is a simple package for XingApi (dll mode).
+This is a simple package for XingApi (dll and com mode).

 ## Installation